“We are holding our own.” The wreck of the Edmund Fitzgerald

 That night, Lake Superior took 29 men into the depths.
 Two of those men were sons of Sturgeon Bay, Wisconsin.

-On Monday, November 10 at 5:45pm, DCMM will host a brief 50th anniversary memorial event on the waterfront behind the museum, honoring the 29 crew members of the Edmund Fitzgerald lost on November 10, 1975.
+On Monday, November 10 at 5:45pm, DCMM hosted a brief 50th anniversary memorial event, honoring the 29 crew members of the Edmund Fitzgerald lost on November 10, 1975.

-Additionally, the lights of the Jim Kress Maritime Lighthouse Tower will be dark that night.
+Additionally, the lights of the Jim Kress Maritime Lighthouse Tower were dark that night.